Chris Holmes (guitarist): Where Angels Suffer and solo career

 In 2010, Holmes joined Where Angels Suffer with Randy Piper on guitar, Steve Unger (Metal Church) on bass, Rich Lewis (Animal), on vocals, and Stet Howland on drums (Blackfoot, Lita Ford, Killing Machine, Belladonna, Impellitteri, Sister and W.A.S.P.).
 Ira Black has since replaced Piper.
 The band toured Europe for the first time in 2011.

 On November 26, 2012, Chris Holmes released his first solo album Nothing to Lose and decided to produce, manage and distribute it himself along with his wife Catherine Holmes.
 The album also featured classic era Motörhead drummer "Philthy Animal" Taylor.
 After his first album, Chris started recording his second solo album, Shitting Bricks.
 On May 2, 2015, that album was released worldwide and on the same day Holmes played his first concert in Nantes, France, with his new band Mean Man.
 Two of the songs were filmed live and uploaded to the band's official YouTube channel.

 In September 2018, Holmes recorded the EP "Under the Influence" at Replug studio, mixed by Raphael Gary and produced by Chris and Catherine Holmes.
 It was released on the 2nd December 2018 in Dublin.

 Since 2019 Holmes has introduced new members to Mean Man: vocalist Oliver Tindall, bassist Lex Gifford and drummer Stephen Jackson.
 In 2021, a feature-length documentary titled Mean Man: The Story of Chris Holmes, was released.
 The film details Holmes' current life while also telling the story of his rise to fame and dramatic fall due to substance abuse issues, ultimately leading to the loss of his W.A.S.P. publishing rights.

 In early 2022, Holmes was diagnosed with throat and neck cancer, with future plans on hold due to treatment.
+In 2026, the musician was diagnosed with prostate cancer.

 Personal life

 Chris Holmes has been married three times.
 His first marriage was to Kaylen Rodgers in 1985 and lasted until 1987.
 He dated Lita Ford from 1987 and was married to her from 1990 to 1992.
 He is now married to Catherine Holmes, whom he wed in August 2012.

-In 2014, Chris Holmes and Catherine Holmes moved to Finland, but after living in Porvoo for a few months they moved to France where Catherine's parents lived.
-The couple currently resides in Cannes, France.
+In 2014, Chris Holmes and Catherine Holmes moved to Finland, but after living in Porvoo for a few months they moved to France where Catherine's parents lived, before moving back to Finland.
+The couple currently resides in Turku, Finland.